 4. The Guggenheim Museum in Bilbao

 Bilbao is located in the Basque region of northern Spain.
-One its main attractions is the stunning Guggenheim Museum, an architectural masterpiece which will have you mesmerised from the start.
+One its main attractions is the stunning Guggenheim Museum, an architectural masterpiece that will have you mesmerised from the start.

-Created by world renowned architect Frank Gehry, the museum opened in 1997 and is home to a large selection of prominent and contemporary works of art.
-The showstopper though is the curvy titanium-clad building that houses the museum and is now a firm favourite in Spain.
+Created by world-renowned architect Frank Gehry, the museum opened in 1997 and is home to a large selection of prominent and contemporary works of art.
+The showstopper though is the curvy titanium-clad building that houses the museum and is now a firm favorite in Spain.

-After visiting the museum you can take the opportunity to explore the rest of Bilbao including the Casco Viejo (Old Town) on the banks of the Nervion River which is centred around Las Siete Calles, the seven original streets of the city that date back to the 1400’s.
-The museum is open weekdays from 10am to 8pm ( Closed Mondays ).
+After visiting the museum you can take the opportunity to explore the rest of Bilbao including the Casco Viejo (Old Town) on the banks of the Nervion River which is centered around Las Siete Calles, the seven original streets of the city that date back to the 1400’s.
+The museum is open weekdays from 10 am to 8 pm ( Closed Mondays ).

 5. Roman Aqueduct Segovia

 Segovia is located to the northwest of Madrid and is home to one of the finest roman aqueducts in the world.

 A symbol of Rome’s influence in Spain, the Segovia aqueduct is generally believed to be built around the first century, although there are no readable inscriptions found around the structure, which makes it hard to determine its exact age.
 Made of granite blocks, the structure started to decay around the 19th century, which prevented it from properly storing water.

 Overall Segovia is a beautiful ancient city and well worth taking the time to see many interesting sites not to mention the incredible food on offer.